Server (computing): Operation

 Strictly speaking, the term server refers to a computer program or process (running program).
 Through metonymy, it refers to a device used for (or a device dedicated to) running one or several server programs.
 On a network, such a device is called a host.
 In addition to server, the words serve and service (as verb and as noun respectively) are frequently used, though servicer and servant are not.
-The word service (noun) may refer to either the abstract form of functionality, e.g. Web service.
+The word service (noun) may refer to the abstract form of functionality, e.g. Web service.
 Alternatively, it may refer to a computer program that turns a computer into a server, e.g. Windows service.
 Originally used as "servers serve users" (and "users use servers"), in the sense of "obey", today one often says that "servers serve data", in the same sense as "give".
 For instance, web servers "serve [up] web pages to users" or "service their requests".

 The server is part of the client–server model; in this model, a server serves data for clients.
 The nature of communication between a client and server is request and response.
 This is in contrast with peer-to-peer model in which the relationship is on-demand reciprocation.
 In principle, any computerized process that can be used or called by another process (particularly remotely, particularly to share a resource) is a server, and the calling process or processes is a client.
 Thus any general-purpose computer connected to a network can host servers.
 For example, if files on a device are shared by some process, that process is a file server.
 Similarly, web server software can run on any capable computer, and so a laptop or a personal computer can host a web server.

 While request–response is the most common client-server design, there are others, such as the publish–subscribe pattern.
 In the publish-subscribe pattern, clients register with a pub-sub server, subscribing to specified types of messages; this initial registration may be done by request-response.
 Thereafter, the pub-sub server forwards matching messages to the clients without any further requests: the server pushes messages to the client, rather than the client pulling messages from the server as in request-response.